-How much public money will be used for this project?
+How much public money was used for this project?

-This project features a $3 million allocation from the 2007 Better Denver Bonds program to renovate the Bonfils-Stanton Gallery on Level 1 of the Martin Building.
-Thanks to the voters of Denver, the museum also received $35.5 million from the Our Denver General Obligation Bond.
-The museum is matching each public bond dollar with three privately raised dollars.
+This project featured a $3 million allocation from the 2007 Better Denver Bonds program to renovate the Bonfils-Stanton Gallery on Level 1 of the Martin Building.
+Thanks to the voters of Denver, the museum also received $35.5 million from the Elevate Denver General Obligation Bond, approved by city voters in November 2017.
+The museum matched each public bond dollar with three privately raised dollars.

-Have there been any major cost overruns, or are you still on budget and on time?
+Have there been any major cost overruns, or were you still on budget and on time?

-The project is both on budget and on time.
+The project was both on budget and construction was completed on time.

 The Architecture FAQ

-Will the original Gio Ponti-designed structure remain intact?
+Has the original Gio Ponti-designed structure remained intact?